gibatronic/foosball/CONTRIBUTING.md

 │   ├── exceptions
 │   │   Error handler
 │   │
-│   ├── log
-│   │   View and API to expose logs
-│   │
 │   ├── logger
 │   │   Tool for logging messages
 │   │